-It can be very easy for parents to fall into the trap of reacting to the drama and emotions that their children bring to the situation.
-Once the ball starts rolling of emotion reacting to emotion, instead of rationalized thoughts reacting to situations, it can be challenging to regroup and look at the situation with perspective.
+It can be very easy for parents to fall into the trap of reacting to the emotional drama of their children.
+Once the ball of emotion reacting to emotion starts rolling, irrationality takes over and things quickly spiral out of control.
+It can be challenging to regroup and come at the situation from a different perspective.

-The positive time out strategy basically means that the parent makes efforts to realize when emotions are running high for either himself, the child, or both, and removes himself from the situation long enough to gain a calmer perspective and encourage the child to do so as well.
-This might involve telling a teenager who is trying to argue about curfew limits that, “I need to walk away for 10 minutes to calm down and think about this before speaking with you about it.”
-This strategy separates those involved in a respectful manner and helps put things in perspective.
-It also teaches children that their parents care enough about them and the situations to want to positively communicate with them.
+The positive time out strategy is when parent remove themselves from situations where emotions are running high.
+This temporary separation gives a parent time to calm their emotional side so they can be decisive and rational.
+This might involve telling a teenager who is trying to argue about curfew limits that, “I need to walk away for 10 minutes to calm down and think about this before speaking with you further.”
+This strategy separates those involved in a respectful manner.
+Teaching the children that their parents care enough about them, to want to positively communicate with them.
 Children then also learn how to use this valuable skill.

-Children might want to continue the conflict, and parents need to be consistent and vigilant to follow through on their commitment to walk away and regain composure.
-Parents can even tell their children that both of them need to have some time alone to think about things, and that when the child is feeling calmer and when Mom or Dad is feeling calmer, everyone can finish the discussion.
+Children might want to continue the conflict.
+Parents must be consistent and vigilant to follow through on their commitment to walk away and regain composure.
+Parents can even tell their children that both of them need to have some time alone to think about things.
+Then when everyone is feeling calmer, they can finish the discussion.
 Kids often benefit from time spent alone playing in their room, reading a book, listening to music, or just taking a walk.
 When parents use the same technique for themselves, children learn that it is not a punishment, but instead a tool for treating each other more respectfully.

-The journey of parenting is not always easy, but learning ways to calm down and separate from the tense situation can really benefit family relationships.
-Using a positive time out strategy can build healthier bonds between parents and children and help all involved learned to solve differences, even in the craziest of times.
+The journey of parenting is not always easy.
+Learning ways to calm down and separate from a tense situation can really benefit family relationships long-term.
+Using a positive time out strategy can build healthier bonds between parents and children.
+While helping all involved, to learn how to solve differences, even in the craziest of times.